 “Thomsen’s soulful voice, poetic lyrics and unforgettable melodies cut through to the heart and the soul of human experience,” proclaims the Minnesota Women’s Press.
 With a voice rich as the best mid-west soil, Sara's songs carry you inward and outward—in, to the particulars of your own life, and out—into the shared humanity of us all.
 Her performance style is easygoing and full of humor and depth, capturing the audience’s engagement.
 Sara’s music gently enfolds and unfolds the listener.

-Somewhere to Begin (2014) is Thomsen’s fifth solo album.
-“The kind of music she’s making is well-crafted, sung beautifully, and recorded immaculately, and she exudes competence and sincerity,” states the Duluth News Tribune review.
+Somewhere to Begin is Thomsen’s most recent solo album.
+“The kind of music she’s making is well-crafted, sung beautifully, and recorded immaculately,” states the Duluth News Tribune review.
 “Fans of Joan Baez and Peter, Paul and Mary might want to check this out.”
+The album is “deep and well written” proclaims The Reader, with “excellent songwriting and storytelling.”
+Thomsen's song "Precious Waters" received a Woody Guthrie Songwriting Award.

-Everything Changes (2008), Thomsen’s previous release, is “a powerful collection from a grounded talent,” writes Sing Out!
+Thomsen's Everything Changes CD is “a powerful collection from a grounded talent,” writes Sing Out!
 Magazine.
-The album is “a patch-quilt of musical styles,” notes the Minneapolis Star Tribune, “stitched together by Thomsen’s lonely alto voice and evocative writing style.”
-“In Everything Changes she has produced a self-portrait that is radiant with elegance, grace and honesty," states the Duluth News Tribune.
+The recording is “a patch-quilt of musical styles stitched together by Thomsen’s lonely alto voice and evocative writing style,” declares the Minneapolis Star Tribune.
+“In Everything Changes she has produced a self-portrait that is radiant with elegance, grace and honesty," asserts the Duluth News Tribune.
 "It weaves its way into your soul."

-“Irene Marguerite” and “Keepin’ the Peace” (By Breath, 2003) placed Thomsen as winner of the Minnesota Folk Festival’s New Folk Songwriting Contest.
-“Is It For Freedom” (Fertile Ground, 1999) won a Top Finalist award in Public Domain Foundation’s Music To Life Contest—the nationwide contest created by Noel Paul Stookey (of “Peter, Paul and Mary”) to recognize songs of sociopolitical concern.
-“Is it For Freedom” was also published in Sing Out!
-Magazine and is aired frequently on Democracy Now!
+For her songs “Irene Marguerite” and “Keepin’ the Peace” (By Breath) Thomsen was awarded Winner of the Minnesota Folk Festival’s New Folk Songwriting Contest.
+For the song “Is It For Freedom” (Fertile Ground) Thomsen won a Music To Life Top Finalist award —a nationwide contest created by Noel Paul Stookey (of “Peter, Paul and Mary”) to recognize songs of sociopolitical concern.
+Sara's songs “Is it For Freedom” and "A Woman's Place" were both chosen for publication in Sing Out!
+Magazine.

 In addition to her solo work, Sara is a weaver of song and community singing.
 At concerts, conferences, classrooms, workshops, retreats, jails, places of prayer, and lines of protest, to be with Sara is to want to sing.
 Increasing wonder and awareness, deepening spiritual connection, and widening social engagement through song is at the heart of her work.
 Sara's ability to get people singing magically transforms gatherings into communities empowered with possibility.

 Sara grew up surrounded by a family and community that loved to sing.
-From listening to her father sing lullabies, to singing her first solo in junior high (Billy Joel’s “For The Longest Time”) and onward, Sara’s life has been infused with music.
+From listening to her father sing lullabies and onward, Sara’s life has been infused with music.
 She is a staunch supporter of struggles for human dignity and ecological sustainability.
 Slowing down enough to see and hear the vibrant wonder of the commonplace is her work and play.
 All this can be felt in her music.
 Whether it is a song welcoming a newborn, protesting a policy, depicting night falling or describing a loved one, her music is alive and pulsing.

 “Like the essence of a poem and the heart of a seed, Sara's music is transforming.”